charlespeach/charlespeach.github.io/_posts/2013-12-26-blocks-procs-dsl-ruby.md

 We have also learnt that we can execute code within the context of the methods class using `instance_eval` and passing a block to it using the `&` keyword, which converts the proc back into a block.

 Hopefully this gives you a good idea of how to use code blocks and some things that can do with them.
+If there is anything you would like me to blog about next, give me a tweet @nz_cub3y